galaxy-darkerdroid/patch-recovery-revived/README.md

 If the tool does not enable fastboot mode for your device, please start an issue on GitHub.
 Make sure to upload the `recovery.img` file so the issue can be investigated.

 ## Credits

+Forked and builded for Note20 Ultra by @galaxy-darkerdroid

 Developed by [@ravindu644](https://github.com/ravindu644).